39 Online Colleges That Offer Free Laptops and Other Tech Discounts in 2023

 Software and Hardware Updates

-Many accredited schools with laptop loaner programs don't allow you to download media on the borrowed laptop.
-You also usually can't upgrade the hardware or software.
+Many accredited schools with laptop loaner programs don’t allow you to download media on your borrowed device.
+You also usually can’t upgrade the hardware or software on your own, meaning you must work with the campus information technology department to perform updates.

 3. 3